Quand C'est ? Lyrics in English Stromae

 When do you think about it

-That will give us a break
+It'll give us a break

 Cancer, cancer

-Tell me when it is
+Tell me when it's

 Cancer, cancer